HomeCybersecurity Lifehacks

 Be attentive if you want to submit a malware sample and research files with sensitive information.
 A Community account’s investigation is available to the public by default.

-ANY.RUN is an online sandbox.
+ANY.RUN is an online sandbox that offers free malware analysis tools.
 But it is also a service for education and research.
 If you are interested in malware trends, you can take a look at our Malware Trends Tracker to monitor malicious activity daily with its dynamic articles.

 Check out the public submissions and start your analysis of malware samples with detailed reports now!